-Jojoba Oil is an anti-inflammatory ingredient that soothes irritated skin, especially eczema prone skin.
-Promotes skin health and helps slow down the signs of aging naturally.
+Jojoba Oil is an anti-inflammatory ingredient that soothes irritated skin, especially eczema-prone skin.
+Promotes skin health and helps slow down the signs of ageing naturally.

-- Closest natural replacement to the oil produced by the human skin called ‘sebum’, protects the skin from external toxins and acts as the first defence barrier for the skin.
+- Closest natural replacement to the oil produced by the human skin called ‘sebum’, protects the skin from external toxins and acts as the first defense barrier for the skin.

 - Natural Supplement - Contains essential vitamins for the skin such as Vitamin B, E and key minerals such as zinc, copper.